marekro/Perl-term-completion/README.md

     This method is called on the answer string entered by the user after the ENTER key was pressed.
 The implementation in the base class is just stripping any leading and trailing whitespace.
-    The method returnes the postprocessed answer string.
+    The method returns the post-processed answer string.

 - validate($answer)

-    This method is called on the postprocessed answer and returns:
+    This method is called on the post-processed answer and returns:

     1\. in case of success